To Our Valued Customers,

 - Rate adjustments will be moderated to the Consumer Price Index (CPI).
 The CPI is maintained by the U.S. Bureau of Labor Statistics to measure the average change over time in the prices consumers pay for goods and services.

-- For reference, the CPI for the last 10 years has increased an average of 2.53% annually.
-During that same period, PWSD’s rates have increased an average of 2.28% annually.
+- For reference, the CPI for the last 11 years in the Denver/Aurora area has increased 35.6%.
+During that same period, PWSD’s rates have increased 30.7%.

 In addition to these guiding principles, there are some main categories of expenditures that need to be examined annually to determine the budget and any recommended rate or fee adjustments.

 Operations & Maintenance: These are the daily costs associated with purifying and delivering drinking water to your home or business and treating wastewater (i.e., keeping our organization running on a daily basis).
 Examples include electricity, chemicals, fuel, wages and a portion of debt service.
-In 2022, we have seen increases in our O&M costs up to 30%, primarily due to inflation in the costs of materials, goods and services.
+Since 2021, our O&M costs are up approximately 42%, primarily due to inflation in the costs of labor, materials, goods and services.

-In 2022 alone, PWSD completed an expansion of the one of our wastewater facilities, built an additional storage building to house refurbished pumps and motors, installed filtration at two of our well houses, and continued work on our Platte Valley Water Partnership long-term water plan.
+In 2023 alone, PWSD completed the construction of a new 5 million gallon water storage tank, installed filtration at one of our well houses, constructed a much-needed new headquarters building, and purchased land as part of our Platte Valley Water Partnership long-term water plan.
 Many of these projects were paid for utilizing system development fees received from new growth.
 Where possible, we have purchased materials for these projects early in order to lock in prices and combat inflation and supply chain issues.

 Growth: Most of PWSD’s growth costs fall under capital expenditures, as new infrastructure must be built to accommodate our growing communities.
 Growth has recently started to slow due to market conditions, which may make it possible to defer some projects in the short-term.

 Debt: As mentioned above, debt service falls under our O&M costs.
-Earlier in 2022, PWSD was able to leverage our AA+ bond rating to secure a low interest rate of 2.89% on a bond sale shortly before inflation caused rates to increase.
+As an example, in 2022 PWSD was able to leverage our AA+ bond rating to secure a low interest rate of 2.89% on a 30-year bond sale shortly before inflation caused rates to increase.
 This will help us work to minimize any rate adjustments.

 We are always looking for ways to responsibly reduce our costs, while also making sure that we can continue to provide high quality water and wastewater services.